SquadHouseDev/SquadHouse/README.md

    * User can create a new event/schedule it
 * Search Screen
    * User can search up topics/interests/users.
+* Notifications Screen
+   * User can see announcements/notifications from clubhouse
 * Profile Screen
    * User can see their own profile and the profiles of others and edit with interests